mkoshtenko/rancher-playbooks/README.md

 ## Usage
 All the commands below should be executed on the control node only.
+They assume that ansible_user can run sudo without a password.

 Add node to ansible hosts file (default: /etc/ansible/hosts)
 ```